-Nach Baliye 9: Pooja Banerjee QUITS The Show; Makers Perform Puja To Avoid Injuries
+Nach Baliye 9: Pooja Banerjee QUITS Show; Makers Perform Puja To Avoid Injuries

 Nach Baliye 9 Makers Perform Puja On The Sets

 It has to be recalled that the makers of the show had conducted a Quran reading session on the sets of the show after back-to-back injuries.
-Despite this, the contestants are getting injured.
-As per Spotboye report, the makers have now performed puja on the sets of the show to avoid any mishap.
+Despite this, contestants are getting injured.
+As per a Spotboye report, the makers have now performed a puja on the sets of the show to avoid any mishap.

 Most Read: These PICTURES Of Birthday Girl Nia Sharma Will Make You Say 'Why So HOT!'